 Chapter 11

 Chapter 11 is about monitoring and reviewing.
-It discusses the context for monitoring and review, the involvement of communities in monitoring, guidance on what to monitor to support ongoing adaptation, and reviewing plans and adaptation pathways.
+It discusses the context for monitoring and review, the involvement of communities in monitoring, guidance on what to monitor to support ongoing climate adaptation, and reviewing plans and adaptation pathways.

 Chapter 12

-This chapter lists the tools and resources in the creation of the guidance for local governance document.
-It enumerates the links to the resources from the Ministry of the Environment and Department of Conservation, other relevant New Zealand guidance, IPCC Summary and Synthesis Reports: Fifth Assessment Report (2013/14), relevant international adaptation guidance (planning, infrastructure and assets), relevant international community engagement guidance, and tools and simulation games.
+This chapter lists the tools and resources for creating guidance for local governance documents. Â It enumerates the links to the resources from the Ministry of the Environment and Department of Conservation, other relevant New Zealand guidance, IPCC Summary and Synthesis Reports: Fifth Assessment Report (2013/14), relevant international adaptation guidance (planning, infrastructure and assets), relevant international community engagement guidance, and tools and simulation games.

 Overall, the “Coastal Hazards and Climate Change” document provides comprehensive and thorough information on all the issues surrounding coastal hazards in New Zealand.

-It is worthwhile to browse through the guide if you are looking for information as a stakeholder, a member or leader of a community, involved in district planning or policymaking, as a professional, an infrastructure provider, or a researcher.
+It is worthwhile to browse through the guide if you are a stakeholder, a member or leader of a community, a professional involved in district planning or policymaking, an infrastructure provider, or a researcher looking for information. Â

-Everyone and anyone interested in the subject of climate change, coastal hazards, and rising sea-level will find this document very valuable and useful.
 CLICK on the button below to get a copy of the document:

-PHOTO CREDIT: The suburb viewed from Mauao by Schwede66Own work, CC BY-SA 3.0, Link
+PHOTO CREDIT: The suburb viewed from Mauao by Schwede66 – Own work, CC BY-SA 3.0, Link